sinanptm/avm-ayurvedic/README.md

 - Regularly rotate access tokens
 - Keep environment variables secure
 - Update dependencies regularly

+### How to Change Admin Password
+1. Create a new doctor/patient account through the application
+2. Go to your MongoDB database
+3. Find the newly created account's password hash
+4. Copy this password hash
+5. Locate the admin document in the `doctors` collection
+6. Replace the admin's password field with the copied hash
+7. You can now use the new account's password to login as admin

 ---
 For additional help or issues, please open a GitHub issue or contact the Me through email or any links from my profile.